Special Immigrant Juvenile Status Attorneys in Atlanta

 When minor children who are not United States citizens, or lawful permanent residents, have suffered abuse, neglect or abandonment, they may be eligible for Special Immigrant Juvenile Status (SIJS).
 Eligibility for SIJS requires a court finding that the applicant meets fundamental criteria and that being reunified with one or both parents and returning to his or her native country are not viable options.
 In many cases, petitioning for SIJS is the most effective and efficient first step toward obtaining legal permanent residency — a green card — which will enable a young person to stay in the United States and ultimately work, attend college, or pursue other dreams and goals.

-Contact Ross & Pines to begin your journey with us!
+Contact Ross & Pines, LLC to begin your journey with us!

-Begin a Case Evaluation with Ross & Pines!
+Begin a Case Evaluation with Ross & Pines, LLC!

 For more information or to schedule an initial consultation, call us at (888) 838-4858!*Consultation fees apply to immigration cases.